McKpol/ArcRun/README.md

 - [ ] Add multithreading to backend
 - [ ] Add compress to cache
 - [ ] Add .Ink file are returning the original file on themself
-- [ ] Add more extensions to search (also separate all files to one)

 ## How to use it?
 1. Clone repo with ```git clone McKpol/ArcRun``` or by downloading zip